 The only post-employment benefit provided to retirees by the Rogue Valley Council of Governments is the opportunity to remain enrolled in the health and dental insurance programs through a COBRA arrangement wherein the retiree pays their own premiums.

 Acknowledgments

-We would like to express our appreciation to all members of the administration department who assisted and contributed to the preparation of this report, without whose dedicated service the preparation of this report would not have been possible.
-Credit also must be given to the Board of Directors for its unfailing support for maintaining the highest standards of professionalism in the oversight of RVCOG's finances.
+We would like to express our appreciation to the Board of Directors for its unfailing support for maintaining the highest standards of professionalism in the oversight of RVCOG's finances.

 Respectfully submitted,